Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 If you treat unit testing as a goal in itself, you will quickly find that, despite putting a lot of effort, most tests will not be able to provide you with the confidence you need, simply because they're testing the wrong thing.
 In many cases it's much more beneficial to test wider interactions with integration tests, rather than focusing specifically on unit tests.

-Some developers often get confused as to what constitutes a unit test or an integration test, which leads to them writing integration tests while still referring to them as unit tests.
-Although it could be argued that a unit size can be chosen arbitrarily and can span multiple components, this makes the concept very fuzzy, ultimately just making the overall usage of the term "unit test" completely useless.
+Interestingly, some developers do end up writing integration tests in such scenarios, but still refer to them as unit tests, mostly due to confusion surrounding the concept.
+Although it could be argued that a unit size can be chosen arbitrarily and can span multiple components, this makes the definition very fuzzy, ultimately just turning overall usage of the term completely useless.

 2. Unit tests **lead to more complicated design**

 One of the most popular arguments in favor of unit testing is that it enforces you to design software in a highly modular way.
 This builds on an assumption that it's easier to reason about code when it's split into many smaller components rather than a few larger ones.

-However, it often leads to the opposite problem, where a feature may end up being very fragmented.
+However, it often leads to the opposite problem, where the functionality may end up becoming unnecessarily fragmented.
 This makes it much harder to assess the code because a developer needs to scan through multiple components that make up what should have been a single cohesive element.

-Additionally, the abundant usage of abstraction, which is required to achieve component isolation, creates a lot of unnecessary indirection.
+Additionally, the abundant usage of abstraction, which is required to achieve component isolation, creates a lot of unneeded indirection.
 Although an incredibly powerful and useful technique in itself, abstraction inevitably increases cognitive complexity, making it further more difficult to reason about the code.

 Through that indirection we also end up losing some degree of encapsulation that we were able to maintain otherwise.
 For example, the responsibility of managing lifetimes of individual dependencies shifts from components that contain them to some other unrelated service (usually the dependency container).